UPS vs FedEx

 FedEx has a slight edge for international express shipping, with a broader owned-aircraft network and more direct routes to major global destinations.
 UPS is very competitive for international ground shipping to Canada and Mexico.
 For most small business international needs, both carriers will serve you well.

 Yes, both UPS and FedEx offer negotiated rate discounts for businesses that ship regularly.
 Discounts typically start at 20-30% off retail rates for moderate volume and can reach 50-70% for high-volume shippers.
-You can also access discounted rates through third-party shipping platforms like I'd Ship That without negotiating directly.
+You can also access discounted rates through third-party shipping platforms like I'd Ship That without negotiating directly, with no subscription and no minimums.
+Rates are below commercial and savings reach up to 89% off retail, and you see the full price before you buy with every fee shown up front.

 Compare Rates From All Carriers